 The National Trust of Australia (Victoria) can provide assistance to some property owners to undertake the conservation and restoration of their heritage place by establishing a National Trust External Appeal.

 The purpose of an External Appeal is to assist owners of heritage places or objects to raise funds for repairs and conservation essential to the preservation of the significant place or object.

-All donations to the Trust are tax-deductible.
-The Australian Tax Office permits the Trust to extend this tax-deductibiility to heritage-related appeals operated by other organisations.
-These appeals are known as ‘External Appeals’.
+Due to the National Trust’s Not-For-Profit Tax deductible status, the Australian Tax Office permits the Trust to extend this tax-deductibility to heritage-related appeals operated by other organisations.

-Major External Appeals were launched in the 1970’s for landmarks such as St Patrick’s, St. Paul’s, St John’s Toorak, Scots Church.
-However, many non-religious places and objects have also benefited from Trust External Appeals, such as the Skipping Girl Vinegar Sign in Abbotsford, the Robbie Burns Statue in Camperdown and the 1858 Portland Lifeboat.
+Over the years this program has facilitated the completion of many successful conservation projects benefiting Victoria’s important heritage places.
+Major External Appeals were launched in the 1970s for landmarks such as St Patrick’s Cathedral, St Paul’s Cathedral, St John’s Toorak, and Scots Church.
+However, more recently, many non-religious places and objects have also benefited from Trust External Appeals, such as the Skipping Girl Vinegar Sign in Abbotsford, the Robbie Burns Statue in Camperdown, and the 1858 Portland Lifeboat.

 For further information about this program, eligibility criteria and to begin the application process, please contact the Heritage Services Co-ordinator at (03) 9656 9818 or firstname.lastname@example.org